hiddify/hiddify-relay/README.md

 </div>

 ### 🛠️ IP-Tables Tunnel
-According to the 1st picture above, choose number `1` and enter the `IP-Tables tunnel` to manage it:
+According to the 1st picture above, choose number `1` and enter the `IP-Tables tunnel` to manage it.

 <div align=center>